tlhallock/HallocksImageViewer/README.md

 before you run the redeployed.sh, also make sure to changed the ip address if it has changed.
 (Right now I have it in the home folder under otherLibs/.) just do ./otherLibs/redeplyed.sh at the command line.

+some of the TODOs, in no random order:

+        // remove hard coded paths
+        // clean up/comment
+        // slideshow
+        // time and by folder
+        // users to delete
+        // comments
+        // people
+        // favorites
+        // captions
+        // rows/columns
+        // adjust image size: both by adding a cached cropped images directory and make sure the images are actually the right size in style.css
+        // flip/rotate
+        // search
+        // multiple languages, for your parents
+        // video audio